PowerClerk Support Center

 How to create and edit Incentive Designs

-Each saved incentive can be enabled or disabled from the list in the screenshot above.
-Once an incentive has been enabled (as shown in the screenshot below), it can no longer be edited in order to protect the details (e.g., incentive amount, etc.) for any projects which have selected the given incentive.
+Each saved incentive can be enabled or disabled from the list.
+Once an incentive has been enabled, it can no longer be edited in order to protect the details (e.g., incentive amount, etc.) for any projects which have selected the given incentive.
+Instead, the Administrator may disable the current incentive, copy the design, edit as needed, and create a new version of the incentive to enable.

 Enabling an Incentive